EvgeniyKoch/console-games-on-js/README.md

 **instructions:**
 The game package must be installed once by a command in the terminal:
       sudo nmp install -g evggames
-and trigger any of the games:
+And trigger any of the games:
         brain-even
         brain-calc
         brain-gcd
         brain prime
         brain progression

 **Video instructions:**